 Botox is made up of very small amounts of the bacterium Clostridium botulinum in a purified and refined form.
 When injected, Botox interrupts signals that force muscle contractions.
 This allows facial muscles to fully relax, which ultimately helps your skin smooth out.
 When compared to other injections, Botox is particularly beneficial because it goes to work immediately.
 You should notice an improvement shortly after your treatment.

-Botox is FDA approved starting age 18.
+Botox is FDA approved starting at age 18.
 Dr. Camden emphasizes the importance of starting treatment early, as it can prevent lines from ever forming on the face.

 Some men and women who get Botox injections describe a slight pinching feeling upon injection.
 This is entirely normal and is well-tolerated.
 Botox shouldn’t be painful, but if you’re having an injection in a known sensitive area, like near the corners of your eyes, you might feel more stinging than you would in your forehead.

 Dr. Camden wants your treatment to be as smooth and painless as possible.
-She always uses a topical cream to make the injections more comfortable.
+She uses a topical cream to make the injections more comfortable.
 Dr. Camden might suggest applying a topical numbing cream or ice pack about 20 minutes before your treatment.